FutureTroglodyte/udacity-nd027-postgres/README.md

 ## Summary

-The goal of this project is to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.
+The goal of this project is to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into five tables in Postgres using Python and SQL.

 ### Raw Data